Dawn Marie Psaltis: Independent circuit (2005–2012)

-On November 5, 2005, a visibly pregnant Psaltis appeared at the ECW reunion event Hardcore Homecoming: November Reign, which was unaffiliated with World Wrestling Entertainment, holding the key for the main event steel cage match between Jerry Lynn and Justin Credible.
+After leaving WWE, on November 5, 2005, a visibly pregnant Psaltis appeared at the ECW reunion event Hardcore Homecoming: November Reign, which was unaffiliated with World Wrestling Entertainment, holding the key for the main event steel cage match between Jerry Lynn and Justin Credible.
 The match was won by Justin Credible after Psaltis, Jason Knight, and Lance Storm interfered on his behalf.
 In June 2006, she managed Johnny Candido in a match for the National Wrestling Superstars promotion.